-If you’re using the HubSpot Professional or Enterprise software, you have access to a key marketing tool which isn’t included with any of the smaller versions of HubSpot.
+If you’re using HubSpot Professional or Enterprise, you have access to a key tool which isn’t included with any of the smaller versions of HubSpot.

 The workflow tool.

 HubSpot’s workflow tool allows you to automate repetitive marketing and sales tasks and scale up your activities.
-Using workflows, you can be more efficient, productive and consistent.
+Using workflows, you can be more efficient, productive and consistent, and it's brilliant!

 Setting lead owners for new contacts